Renormalised two-point functions of CLE$_4$ gaskets: Introduction and main results

 \begin{theorem}[Two-point correlations of nested CLE$_4$] Let $D$ be a simply-connected domain and $z_1 \neq z_2 \in D$.
 Let $E^{\rm nest}_\eps(z_1,z_2)$ denote the event that there is a nested CLE$_4$ gasket that comes $\eps_1$-close to both $z_1$ and $\eps_2$-close to $z_2$.
 Then we have

-where $C_0$ is an absolute constant \footnote{Both here and in the next statements these absolute constants are actually made explicit up to a term that depends on loop soups (and that we think also has an explicit expression using special functions) and a term depending on SLE$_4$ loop measure (that we think does not have an explicit expression); this latter term would go away when using conformal radii instead of actual radii.}.
+where $C_0$ is an absolute constant \footnote{Both here and in the next statements these absolute constants are explicit up to a term depending on SLE$_4$ loop measure (that we think does not have an explicit expression).
+This term would disappeaer when using conformal radii instead of actual radii, or when normalising the two-point function by product of one-point functions.
+We prefer to keep this dependence and remark here that some duality arguments are nicer using the Euclidean normalisation, although the conformal radii one would also follow from the same techniques.}.
 Further, this two-point function also equals, up to an absolute constant,

 Here the GFF $\Phi_D$ in $D$ is normalized to have covariance $G_D$, and we consider the usual imaginary multiplicative chaos. \end{theorem} Further, by restricting nested CLE$_4$ to only odd or only even gaskets, one obtains the correlations of $:\sin\big(\sqrt\frac{\pi}{2}\Phi_D\big):$ or $:\cos\big(\sqrt\frac{\pi}{2}\Phi_D\big):$, respectively.
 The explicit formulas for those can also be calculated and are given in Proposition \ref{prop:calc2ptsum}.